 The Huskers, who are No. 25 in the March 18 USA Today poll, have spent 14 weeks in the USA Today top 25 and 11 weeks in the AP Poll this season.
 Ohio State appeared in every USA Today poll until dropping out Jan.
 8. The Buckeyes fell from the AP Poll on Dec.
 17.

 Michigan, Michigan State and Iowa have given the Big Ten seven different teams ranked in the Associated Press top 25 this season.
 Illinois (AP, Jan.
 7) and Minnesota (USA, Nov.
 20) gave the balanced Big Ten nine teams that received votes in at least one poll this season.

-Nebraska opponents have also littered the polls this season, led by Maryland, Texas A&M and Florida State.
-Creighton and South Florida also received votes in numerous polls.
+Nebraska non-conference opponents have also littered the polls this season, led by Maryland and Florida State.
+Creighton and South Florida have also received votes in numerous polls.